JustOpenSource/fatalshootings/README.md

 ####mongodb()

 To access the mongo db from outside of a running application, you can use the mongo-db utility.
 This can be used for utilities that are meant to be run outside of the express application.
-For database access within the application, see [_db](#_db)
+For database access within the application, see [req._db](#req_db)

 ```
 var mongodb = require('shared-utils/mongo-db');